JosephPabloVarun/TAA_Scorecard/Input/Readme.txt

-To add a new tail number to download, add a new entry under the colum "Aircraft Tail Number"
+To add a new tail number to download, add a new entry under the column "Aircraft Tail Number"